-- identifying, reviewing, evaluating, and communicating with candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board of Directors; - monitoring and evaluating the composition, organization, and size of the Board; - reviewing and assessing the adequacy of the Company's corporate governance guidelines and, as appropriate, recommending any proposed changes to the Board for its consideration and approval; - overseeing our environmental, social, and governance ("ESG") strategy and initiatives; - overseeing periodic evaluations of our Board of Directors' performance, including committees of our Board; and - reviewing and evaluating with the Board of Directors and the Co-Chief Executive Officers the succession plans for the Company's executive officers
+- identifying, reviewing, evaluating, and communicating with candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board of Directors; - monitoring and evaluating the composition, organization, and size of the Board; - reviewing and assessing the adequacy of the Company's corporate governance guidelines and, as appropriate, recommending any proposed changes to the Board for its consideration and approval; - overseeing our environmental, social, and governance ("ESG") strategy and initiatives; - · overseeing periodic evaluations of our Board of Directors' performance, including committees of our Board; and - reviewing and evaluating with the Board of Directors and the Chief Executive Officer, the succession plans for the Company's executive officers.

-The SNG Committee is currently composed of three directors: Mr. Boyce, Ms. Freeman, and Ms. Weiss.
-Ms. Weiss is not standing for re-election at the Annual Meeting; as a result, after the Annual Meeting, the SNG Committee will be composed of two directors: Mr. Boyce and Ms. Freeman.
+The SNG Committee is currently composed of two directors: Mr. Boyce and Ms. Freeman.
 All members of the SNG Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
 The SNG Committee met four times during the fiscal year.
 The Board has adopted a written SNG Committee charter that satisfies the applicable listing standards of Nasdaq and is available to stockholders on the Company's website at ir.allbirds.com.